UCTuba/BMS-Notification/README.md

 # BMS-Notification
-Notifies if new showtimes and theatres were listed in a given time.
+Notifies if new showtimes and theatres were listed in a given time in Book My Show.

 Required Libraries:
 ```